 1. How has the role of the actuary changed in response to new circumstances over recent years?

-Actuartech and Montoux have partnered on an ongoing research study entitled ‘The Evolving Role of the Actuary’ to dig into the heart of what the modern actuary looks like, the challenges and opportunities facing the profession today, and what the actuaries of tomorrow could look like.
+Actuartech and Montoux have partnered on a research study entitled ‘The Evolving Role of the Actuary’ to dig into the heart of what the modern actuary looks like, the challenges and opportunities facing the profession today, and what the actuaries of tomorrow could look like.

-We’re excited to share with you the preliminary results from the ongoing survey ahead of our in-depth industry study, which will be published later this year.
+We’re excited to share with you the preliminary results from the ongoing survey ahead of our in-depth industry study, which will be published via The Actuary.
 These preliminary findings include responses from 70 respondents from around the world.

 SECTION 1: THE EVOLVING ROLE OF THE ACTUARY